isomerpages/moe-jieminpri/index.md

       subtitle: Our Latest News
       button: View More
       url: /announcements
+      description: School will start on 2 Jan (Thu) next year for Primary 1 students, and 3 Jan (Fri) for all Primary 2 to 6 students.
+The Primary 1 Orientation...
   - infopic:
       title: Articles
       subtitle: Jieminite Link
-      description: Learn about our latest happenings through our newsletter Jieminite Link
+      description: Learn about our latest happenings through our termly newsletter Jieminite Link
       button: View More
       url: /our-newsletter/jieminite-link/
       image: /images/jieminitelinkeg.png